Blog

 • Energy.gov – The US Department of Energy website and an excellent resource.
 Learn about the latest government programs, advances in efficiency standards, and even recommended thermostat settings, a part of the Energy Saver section.

 • ASHRAE – The American Society of Heating, Refrigeration, and Air-Conditioning Engineers, this global society seeks to set standards, accreditation, and more guidelines for the HVAC industry.
-Primarily aimed at professionals and engineers, knowing that whatever partner you choose for your solution is associated with ASHRAE can be important.
+Primarily aimed at professionals and engineers, knowing that whatever partner you choose for your solution is associated with ASHRAE can be crucial.

 • ACCA – The Air Conditioning Contractors of America, a trade organization dedicated to setting professional standards for HVAC professionals.
 Their Homeowner Resource page is invaluable in helping you prepare and select a contractor partner.